-If you sign and return your proxy card but do not specify how your shares of Common Stock are to be voted, they will be voted: FOR election as a director of each of the nominees named under "Proposal No. 1 - Election of Directors" in this Proxy Statement and listed under Item 1 of the enclosed proxy card; FOR "Proposal No. 2 - Advisory Vote to Approve Named Executive Officer Compensation" in this Proxy Statement and listed under Item 2 of the enclosed proxy card; "EVERY YEAR" for "Proposal No. 3 - Advisory Vote to Approve the Frequency of Advisory Votes to Approve Named Executive Officer Compensation" in this Proxy Statement and listed under Item 3 of the enclosed proxy card; and FOR "Proposal No. 4 - Ratification of the Appointment of Independent Registered Public Accounting Firm" in this Proxy Statement and listed under Item 4 of the enclosed proxy card.
+If you sign and return your proxy card but do not specify how your shares of Common Stock are to be voted, they will be voted: FOR election as a director of each of the nominees named under "Proposal No. 1 -

+Election of Directors" in this Proxy Statement and listed under Item 1 of the enclosed proxy card; FOR "Proposal No. 2 - Advisory Vote to Approve Named Executive Officer Compensation" in this Proxy Statement and listed under Item 2 of the enclosed proxy card; and FOR "Proposal No. 3 - Ratification of the Appointment of Independent Registered Public Accounting Firm" in this Proxy Statement and listed under Item 3 of the enclosed proxy card.
 If other matters are properly presented at the Annual Meeting for consideration, the persons named in the proxy will have the discretion to vote on those matters for the stockholder.